This article provides answers to several questions related to branch offices and their setup in Germany.

 An autonomous branch office (Zweigniederlassung) has some degree of autonomy from the foreign head office by having its own management with its own executive powers, separate bank accounts, a separate balance sheet, and independent business assets.
 Only foreign commercial business persons, who are registered in a commercial register, can establish an autonomous branch office.

-The autonomous branch office must be entered in the commercial register and registered with the local trade office.
+The autonomous branch office must be entered into the commercial register and registered with the local trade office.

 The application for registration with the commercial register must include detailed information on the foreign company and generally be accompanied by among others notarized in German certified translation of its articles of association as well as of its certificate of registration from the commercial register of its home country.